-- (1) No fence, wall, or hedge shall be constructed and maintained so as to be hazardous to existing or future neighboring uses. - (2) The smooth finished side of the fence or wall shall be the side of the fence that faces outward from the lot or yard being fenced. - (3) When erected near a property or lot line, the entire fence and any of its supporting structures or appurtenances shall be contained within the lot or property of the person erecting or having erected said fence. - (4) All fences, walls, and hedges shall be maintained in a neat and orderly manner. - (5) Barbed wire fencing and razor fencing shall only be permitted on top of other fencing in the I District for security purposes.
-Such fencing shall only be permitted in the side and rear yards. - (6) Electric fencing is prohibited except as part of fencing for agricultural uses exempt from zoning.
+- (1) All fences or walls shall be constructed of vinyl, wood, iron, decorative aluminum, stone, brick, decorative block or concrete, chain link with a gauge of 11.5 or heavier, or similar materials as determined by the Zoning Inspector. - (2) No fence, wall, or hedge shall be constructed and maintained so as to be hazardous to existing or future neighboring uses. - (3) The smooth finished side of the fence or wall shall be the side of the fence that faces outward from the lot or yard being fenced. - (4) When erected near a property or lot line, the entire fence and any of its supporting structures or appurtenances shall be contained within the lot or property of the person erecting or having erected said fence. - (5) All fences, walls, and hedges shall be maintained in a neat and orderly manner. - (6) Barbed wire fencing and razor fencing shall only be permitted on top of other fencing in the I District for security purposes.
+Such fencing shall only be permitted in the side and rear yards. - (7) Electric fencing is prohibited except as part of fencing for agricultural uses exempt from zoning.